ShajibEwuCse19/Advanced-Regression-Analysis-using-Classical-ML-and-Ensemble-Techniques-Ames-Housing-Dataset-/README.md

 </p>

 <p align="center">
-  A portfolio-ready machine learning project built on the <strong>Ames Housing</strong> dataset, designed to show end-to-end regression workflow, model engineering, evaluation, reporting, and comparison.
+  This is a machine learning project built on the <strong>Ames Housing</strong> dataset, designed to show end-to-end regression workflow, model engineering, evaluation, reporting, and comparison.
 </p>

 ## Project Overview